 Once you start working again, you may even want to think about taking out mortgage payment protection or income protection insurance.
 As always, make sure that you take advice and are clear on what your policy will and will not cover before you agree to take out any form of insurance.

 5 – Get support from an expert organisation:

 - ACAS – can help with all employment rights issues.
 Call 0300 123 1100

 - Citizens Advice – offers free and impartial advice.
 Find your local office on the website

 - Gov.uk – provides general online advice about redundancy selection, consultation, redundancy pay and notice periods

 - Member of a trade union?
 If you are a member then speak to your workplace rep, shop steward or contact your union directly

-- PayPlan – if you are struggling with repayments or have fallen into arrears, then speak to one of our expert advisers for free debt advice today
+- PayPlan – if you are struggling with debt and redundancy, repayments or have fallen into arrears, then speak to one of our expert advisers for free debt advice today

 - Pensions advisory service – offer free and impartial guidance to people with workplace and personal pensions, call 0800 011 3797

 - Samaritans – are there to support you, no matter what you’re going through.
 They are available 24 hours a day, 365 days a year.
 Call 116 123

 Download our PDF Debt and Redundancy Guide